Coordination complex: Magnetism

-Metal complexes that have unpaired electrons are magnetic.
-Considering only monometallic complexes, unpaired electrons arise because the complex has an odd number of electrons or because electron pairing is destabilized.
+Metal complexes that have unpaired electrons are paramagnetic.
+This can be due to an odd number of electrons overall, or to incomplete electron-pairing.
 Thus, monomeric Ti(III) species have one "d-electron" and must be (para)magnetic, regardless of the geometry or the nature of the ligands.
 Ti(II), with two d-electrons, forms some complexes that have two unpaired electrons and others with none.
 This effect is illustrated by the compounds TiX2[(CH3)2PCH2CH2P(CH3)2]2: when X = Cl, the complex is paramagnetic (high-spin configuration), whereas when X = CH3, it is diamagnetic (low-spin configuration).
-It is important to realize that ligands provide an important means of adjusting the ground state properties.
+Ligands provide an important means of adjusting the ground state properties.

 In bi- and polymetallic complexes, in which the individual centres have an odd number of electrons or that are high-spin, the situation is more complicated.
 If there is interaction (either direct or through ligand) between the two (or more) metal centres, the electrons may couple (antiferromagnetic coupling, resulting in a diamagnetic compound), or they may enhance each other (ferromagnetic coupling).
 When there is no interaction, the two (or more) individual metal centers behave as if in two separate molecules.